 GIZ is not a Donor Organization, but an Implementation Agency.
 (Google GIZ Nigeria for full details).

-PMD SDGs Goals.
+SDGs Goals.

 GIZ is Commissioned by German Federal Ministry of Economic (BMZ).